critcola/discourse-twitch-onebox/README.md

 # Discourse Twitch Onebox

 This plugin for Discourse extends Onebox to add support for properly embedding [Twitch](https://twitch.tv/) streams and videos in Discourse posts.
+Videos embed as protocol-relative and with auto-play disabled.

 ## Demo